intmus/inttheory22-23/_02-int-scales-keys/b1-modes.md

 abc: true
 ---

-### Goals for this topic:

-As you listen through all of the examples below, you should:
-- figure out why *natural, melodic,* and *harmonic* minors are named as they are
-- be able to describe how *modes* relate to the major and minor scales (or vice versa)
-- describe which modes seem "light" and "dark" and what seems to create this phenomenon
-- discuss how major and minor *pentatonic* scales relate to the major and minor scales
-- memorize the names for each scale degree (i.e. tonic) as well as the corresponding numeral notation
-    - how the names for each scale degree are derived (e.g. How are dominant and subdominant scale degrees related?)
-- incorporate the Latin spelling for every solfege
+### Tonal centers and modes

+We consider a key to be defined by its tonic, so if two scales share a tonic, they are considered to be the same key but different *modes* of each other.
+For example, G major and G minor are the same key, but different modes.
+This is confusing for many students, because they have always associated their concept of a key with its key signature.
+It may seem like splitting hairs unnecessarily, but this differentiation will help when we begin studying how one key can change into another through the process of modulation in later units.

 ## Modes

+The logical extension of defining a key by its tonic is that there are *many* possible modes based on a given tonic.
 The next eight scales are all modal scales, and the first six of these modes actually pre-date the major and minor scales.
 Even though you are likely more familiar with major and minor scales to this point in your musical education, modes are commonly used in all types of Western music, including classical, jazz, pop, movie soundtracks, and folk music.
 As you listen to Happy Birthday played in each mode, take note of the basic structure of each mode by comparing how they are related to the major and minor scales.
 Is there an easy way to remember these?

-Each mode can be "ranked" on a scale from the darkest to lightest sound, so on your first listen, take note of which sound dark and light to you.
-(Remember that describing a scale as light or dark is a somewhat subjective concept, so take your ranking with a grain of salt.)
-Once you have them grouped dark and light modes, see if you can figure out what each group has in common.
+For example, each mode could be "ranked" on a scale from the darkest to lightest, so on your first listen, take note of which sound dark and light to you.
+(Remember that describing a scale as light or dark is a subjective concept, so consider your ranking with a healthy bit of skepticism.)
+Once you have them grouped into dark and light modes, see if you can figure out what each group has in common.
 Does there seem to be a pattern of notes that pushes a mode toward the extremes of your rankings?

 Because we have yet to discuss tonality as a concept, you do not need to worry too much about the difference between modal and diatonic (i.e. major and minor) music yet.
-So as you listen to the modes below, simply compare the intervallic patterns and solfege to that of the major and minor scales above.
+So as you listen to the modes below, simply compare the intervallic patterns and solfege to that of the major and minor scales in the previous topic.
 We will discuss their usage more as we begin to explore musical function and harmony in later chapters.

+### Goals for this topic:

+As you listen through all of the examples below, you should:
+- be able to describe how *modes* relate to the major and minor scales (or vice versa)
+- describe which modes seem "light" and "dark" and what seems to create this phenomenon
+- memorize the names for each scale degree (i.e. tonic) as well as the corresponding numeral notation
+    - how the names for each scale degree are derived (e.g. How are dominant and subdominant scale degrees related?)
+- incorporate the Latin spelling for every solfege

 {% capture ex19 %}X: 19
 T:Happy Birthday in G Ionian